Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: General Theory

 \subsection{Iwasawa Inversion Spaces}

 Abstractly, an Iwasawa inversion space $\X$ is an Iwasawa $N$-group associated by the Iwasawa (KAN) decomposition to a non-exceptional rank one semi-simple Lie group $G$ and the parabolic boundary at infinity of the rank one symmetric space $G/K$.
 We now recall the explicit construction and Euclidean-like structure of these spaces.
+Most of the contents of this section can be found in \cite{MR4126256,MR1695450,MR1146815}.

-Fix an associative division algebra $k$ over the reals --- the real, complex, or quaternionic numbers --- and an integer $n\geq 1$.
+Fix an associative division algebra $k$ over the reals --- the real, complex, or quaternionic numbers\footnote{When working over quaternions, we will use the convention $\frac{p}{q}:=pq^{-1}$.} --- and an integer $n\geq 1$.
 (It appears that one could also consider the exceptional case of octonions, but we will not do so here.)
 Recall that $k$ has a real part $\Re(k)$ isomorphic to $\R$ and a complementary imaginary part $\Im(k)$ satisfying $\dim_\R(\Im(k))=\dim_\R(k)-1$.
 We denote the standard norm of an element of $k$ or $k^n$ by $\Norm{\cdot}$, and refer to $\Norm{\cdot}$-preserving $k$-linear automorphisms of $k^n$ as \emph{unitary} transformations.

 \begin{remark}For $k=\R$, one has $\Im(k)=\{0\}$.
 Note that $\Im(k)$ remains a subset of $k$; in particular, we do not identify $\Im(k)$ with $\R$ when $k=\C$.
-We furthermore exclude nonholomorphic transformations such as $z\mapsto \overline z$ from the unitary group, purely for notational convenience (cf.~Remark \ref{rmk:QC}). \end{remark}
+We furthermore exclude nonholomorphic transformations such as $z\mapsto \overline z$ from the unitary group, purely for notational convenience. \end{remark}